-"Admission" Admission of the Shares to trading on Nasdaq First North Premier Growth Market "Allocation Agreement" Agreement between the Company and the Sole Global Coordinator relating to allocation of the Offer Shares "Articles of Association" The articles of association of the Company, dated 15 September 2021 "Baker Tilly" Baker Tilly Denmark Godkendt Revisionspartnerselskab, company no. 35257691 "Board of Directors" The Board of Directors of the Company at the date of this Prospectus consisting of Chairperson Laurits Mathias Bach Sørensen, Vice Chairperson Ulrik Lundsfryd, Dennis Andersen, Rasmus Frøkiær Ankersen, Jakob Fuhr Hansen, Kristin Parello- Plesner and Henrik Grand Petersen.
+"Admission" Admission of the Shares to trading on Nasdaq First North Premier Growth Market "Allocation Agreement" Agreement between the Company and the Sole Global Coordinator relating to allocation of the Offer Shares "Articles of Association" The articles of association of the Company, dated 29 November 2021 "Baker Tilly" Baker Tilly Denmark Godkendt Revisionspartnerselskab, company no. 35257691 "Board of Directors" The Board of Directors of the Company at the date of this Prospectus consisting of Chairperson Laurits Mathias Bach Sørensen, Vice Chairperson Ulrik Lundsfryd, Dennis Andersen, Rasmus Frøkiær Ankersen, Jakob Fuhr Hansen, Kristin Parello-Plesner and Henrik Grand Petersen.
 "Certified Advisor" Oaklins Denmark A/S, company no. 87372111 "CET" Central European Time "Chairperson" The Chairperson of the Board of Directors of the Company, Laurits Mathias Bach Sørensen "Clearstream" Clearstream Banking, S.A.
-"Closing Date" Means 6 October 2021 "Company" Re-Match Holding A/S, company no. 35465529 "Computershare A/S" Computershare A/S, company no. 27088899 "Converting Debt Owners" Means Piapio ApS, company no. 29621136, JLH Esbjerg ApS, company no. 32466982 and TP Holding af 2/12-2010 ApS, company no. 33360061 that will convert their debt on the Company into equity subject to the Completion of the Offering
+"Closing Date" Means 22 December 2021 "Company" Re-Match Holding A/S, company no. 35465529 "Computershare A/S" Computershare A/S, company no. 27088899 "Converting Note Holders" Existing Shareholders who participated in the internal funding round in March 2021 and July 2021 "Cornerstone Investors" Means SEB Investment Management, Danmark, filial af SEB Investment Management AB, Sverige on behalf of clients, company no. 40776869,

-"Converting Note Holders" Existing Shareholders who participated in the internal funding round in March 2021 and July 2021 "Cornerstone Investors" Means SEB Investment Management, Danmark, filial af SEB Investment Management AB, Sverige on behalf of clients, company no. 40776869, AkademikerPension - Akademikernes Pensionskasse, company no. 20766816 and LD Fonde, company no. 61552812 "Corporate Governance Recommendations" The Recommendations on Corporate Governance of the Danish Committee on Corporate Governance issued on 2 December 2020, as amended "Danish Capital Markets Act" Consolidated Act no. 1767 of 27 November 2020 on capital markets, as amended "Danish Companies Act" Consolidated Act no. 763 of 23 July 2019 on limited liability companies, as amended "Danish FSA" Danish Financial Supervisory Authority "DKK" or "Danish kroner" Danish kroner, the lawful currency of Denmark "EEA" European Economic Area "ETV" European Union's Environmental technology verification "EU" European Union "Euro", "EUR" or "€" Euro, the lawful currency of the participating member states in the Third Stage of the European and Monetary Union of the Treaty Establishing the European Community "Euroclear" Euroclear Bank S.A./N.A., as operator of the Euroclear System "Executive Management" or "Management" The executive management of the Company as registered with the Danish Business Authority at the date of this Prospectus consisting of Group CEO Nikolaj Magne Larsen and CFO Thomas Holm Bech Albertsen
+AkademikerPension - Akademikernes Pensionskasse, company no. 20766816, LD Fonde, company no. 61552812 and Other Cornerstone Investors "Corporate Governance Recommendations" The Recommendations on Corporate Governance of the Danish Committee on Corporate Governance issued on 2 December 2020, as amended "Danish Capital Markets Act" Consolidated Act no. 2014 of 1 November 2021 on capital markets, as amended "Danish Companies Act" Consolidated Act no. 1952 of 11 October 2021 on limited liability companies, as amended "Danish FSA" The Danish Financial Supervisory Authority "DKK" or "Danish kroner" Danish kroner, the lawful currency of Denmark "Early Closure" The Offering may be subject to Early Closure if the Offering gets fully subscribed before the end of the Offer Period.
+In the event of Early Closure of the Offer Period, a notice of closure will be published no later than 24 hours prior to the closure via a service provider.
+Early Closure can at the earliest be in effect from 13 December 2021 23:59 (CET).
+"EEA" European Economic Area "ETV" European Union's Environmental technology verification "EU" European Union "Euro", "EUR" or "€" Euro, the lawful currency of the participating member states in the Third Stage of the European and Monetary Union of the Treaty Establishing the European Community "Euroclear" Euroclear Bank S.A./N.A., as operator of the Euroclear System "Executive Management" or "Management" The executive management of the Company as registered with the Danish Business Authority at the date of this Prospectus consisting of Group CEO Nikolaj Magne Larsen and CFO Thomas Holm Bech Albertsen